xavier-kirkpatrick/xavier-kirkpatrick/README.md

 👨‍💻 Tech excites me as an ever-changing landscape and I'm always looking for new technology to learn.

-🔭 I’m currently working on a web based synthesiser useing midi and the web audio API.
+🔭 I’m currently working on a web based synthesiser using midi and the web audio API.

 🧬 When I'm not coding I'm experimenting with music software and researching music technology.